-Here is list of Universities in Netherlands: List of Universities in Netherlands 2018 – 2019.
+Here is a list of Universities in Netherlands: List of Universities in Netherlands 2020 – 2021.

-The Application process in mostly done online for Universities in Netherlands.
+The Application process is mostly done online for Universities in Netherlands.
 You need to go through the courses and Universities first, and then zero it down to the ones that suit you best.

 For some Universities in Netherlands, you will have to apply through "Studielink".
 With Studielink, you can apply to four colleges at once.

 Some Universities in Netherlands have an application fee for international students.
 (Around 50 EUR).
 You can also check out study in Netherlands for Free.